Ishwarpatra/pptgeneration/README.md

 # pptgeneration
-First projecti would work on(long term)
+First project would work on(long term)